direktiv-apps/kubectl/readme.md

 # kubetcl 1.0

-ubectl and tools for Direktiv.
+Kubectl and tools for Direktiv.

 ---
 - #### Categories: build